Epidemiology, M.P.H.

 - Social and Behavioral Sciences (SBS)

-Job Prospects: Graduates with an M.P.H. in Epidemiology have positions in a wide range of health-related settings, including state and local public health departments, community-based organizations, voluntary health agencies, health maintenance organizations, pharmaceutical companies, hospitals, clinics, schools, and public health-related work sites.
-Graduates are employed as HIV/AIDS coordinators, infection control coordinators, project directors, program evaluation specialists, research directors, prevention specialists, environmental health specialists, protocol directors, senior health educators, and consultants.
+Job Prospects: Graduates with an MPH in Epidemiology have positions in a wide range of health-related settings, including state and local public health departments, community-based organizations, voluntary health agencies, health maintenance organizations, pharmaceutical companies, hospitals, clinics, schools and other public health-related work sites.
+Graduates are employed as HIV/AIDS coordinators, infection control coordinators, project directors, program evaluation specialists, research directors, prevention specialists, environmental health specialists, protocol directors, senior health educators and consultants.
 Virtually all students are placed within three to six months of graduation.

-Licensure: Students who complete an M.P.H. at Temple University are eligible to sit for the Certification in Public Health (CPH) exam and the Certified Health Education Specialist (CHES) exam.
-For information regarding credentialing in public health, see https://www.nchec.org/.
+Licensure/Certification: Students who complete an MPH at Temple University are eligible to sit for the Certified in Public Health (CPH) exam offered by the National Board of Public Health Examiners and the Certified Health Education Specialist (CHES®) exam offered by the National Commission for Health Education Credentialing, Inc. (NCHEC).
+For more information about credentialing in public health, visit https://www.nchec.org/.

 Financing Opportunities: The Graduate School awards fellowships on a competitive basis only to students with outstanding academic records who are admitted to Temple University for the Fall term.
 Applicants who wish to be considered for fellowships must apply no later than January 26 for consideration for the Fall term.
 The Admissions Committee of the Department of Epidemiology and Biostatistics nominates outstanding students for these awards, but the Graduate Board's Fellowship Committee makes all award decisions.

-Limited Teaching and Research Assistantships are available in the College of Public Health.
+Limited Teaching and Research Assistantships may be available in the College of Public Health.
 The Graduate School website details the types of graduate student support.
 Assistantships are awarded on a term or annual basis.
 Students whose Fall applications are complete prior to or at the application deadline are reviewed for eligibility for Teaching Assistant (TA) positions.
-TAs are required to work 20 hours per week in any combination of teaching assignments made by the department and must meet the English Language Proficiency standards set by the University and the College.
+TAs can work 5 to 20 hours per week in any combination of teaching assignments made by the department and must meet the English Language Proficiency standards set by the University and the College.
 Students who hold Teaching or Research Assistantships are not permitted to hold other employment without the written prior approval of their advisor, the Director of Graduate Programs, and the Graduate School.
-To be considered for a Teaching or Research Assistantship, complete an application form that is sent to students upon admission to the M.P.H. program.
-The completed application must be returned to publichealth@temple.edu to be considered.
+To be considered for a Teaching or Research Assistantship, complete an application form that is sent to students upon admission to the MPH program.
+The completed application must be returned to cphta@temple.edu to be considered.

 Admission Requirements and Deadlines